Everything you need to know about cashflow

 Review your customer base

 Identifying the customers who pay you later than others can help eliminate some of the uncertainty of your cashflow forecasting.
 It might also make you reconsider working with them again!
 FreeAgent’s Radar feature identifies your five slowest-paying customers based on their late payments over the past year.
-When you’ve identified them, there are a few different approaches that you can take.
+When you’ve identified them, here are a few different approaches you can take.

 Understand your near-term cashflow data